 College credit Phlebotomy Technician Program classes are listed in the college credit course schedule as Lecture/Lab - PLAB 1323 and Clinical - PLAB 1166.
-You must register for both classes.
+Registration for both PLAB 1323 and PLAB 1166 will be permitted once the student has been petitioned for the course.

-The Phlebotomy Technician Program also requires one hundred and twelve (112) clinical hours, Clinical -PLAB 1166.
+The Phlebotomy Technician Program also requires one hundred and twelve (112) clinical hours, that are performed during the Clinical -PLAB 1166 course.
 When you enroll in the Phlebotomy Technician clinical course, Clinical -PLAB 1166, the dates/times will be listed as TBA in the course schedule.

 - Clinical assignments are assigned by the instructor from available dates/times/locations approved by the clinical affiliates.

 - The schedule will be provided to the student prior to the practicum.

 - Students will be required to attend clinical assignments Monday through Friday during daytime hours.